KSid/windows-vagrant-ansible/README.md

 -----

 Place provision.sh in the same directory as your Vagrantfile.
-You should then configure Vagrant to use shell provisioning where sh.path refers to provision.sh script.
+You should then configure Vagrant to use shell provisioning where sh.path refers to provision.sh.
 Three options are required and must be supplied using sh.args in the following order:

 1. The directory the Ansible git repository should be cloned into